ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t.md

 When deployed on {{site.data.keyword.vpc_short}}, the VMware virtual machines (VMs) hosted on {{site.data.keyword.cloud_notm}} bare metal server for {{site.data.keyword.vpc_short}} can be connected to NSX-T overlay segments.
 NSX-T segments are logically abstracted network segments in a defined Transport Zone.
 A Transport Zone is a container that defines the potential reach of Transport Nodes, Hosts, or Edges.
 The NSX-T segments support line-rate switching and distributed routing in the ESXi hosts.
 Also, it uses Geneve encapsulation for this overlay traffic to identify and isolate L2 segments over a common L3 infrastructure.
 In this design, Geneve traffic traverses between the defined Transport Nodes that use {{site.data.keyword.vpc_short}} as the underlying transport network.

 In addition to basic software defined overlay networks, NSX-T brings many embedded advanced features.
 The features are Network Address translation, site to site IPsec VPNs, firewall policies, inclusion of guest introspection within firewall policies, and advanced netflow tracking.
 Describing these features in detail is beyond the scope of this document.
-For more information about NSX-T, see [VMware NSX-T Data Center Documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/index.html){: external}.
+For more information, see [VMware NSX documentation](https://docs.vmware.com/en/VMware-NSX/index.html){: external}.

 ## NSX-T data center deployment architecture
 {: #vpc-ryo-nsx-t-dplarch-managers}